 My first encounter with dashboards was in 1994.

 The National Lottery had just started and the nation was gripped with lotto fever.
 Back then I was 16 years old and, as a hobby, developing games and tools on the Commodore Amiga (using Amos the Creator).
 I had a crack at developing a ‘number picker’.
-Not a simple random number generator but a scientific program which stored a history of the numbers drawn so far to predict the next likely outcome.
+Not a simple random number generator but a scientific program that stored a history of the numbers drawn so far to predict the next likely outcome.

 Skip forward a few years and I was working with a large media company.
 They had a challenge connecting two systems together to generate reports.
 They were using excel workbooks with pivot tables.
 Seeing the issue I bought a number of books and learned Visual Basic.
-Due to my history of software coding whilst I was younger I was already half way there and within a short amount of time I’d written the code required and the systems were linked (and I was hooked)
+Due to my history of software coding whilst I was younger I was already halfway there and within a short amount of time I’d written the code required and the systems were linked (and I was hooked)

-Over the next 15 years I worked for a number of prominent organizations (banking, manufacturing and health care).
+Over the next 15 years, I worked for a number of prominent organizations (banking, manufacturing, and health care).
 I moved away from development and into leadership roles and project management.

-The challenge now was we had a great tool although no in house experience on how to use it.
+The challenge now was we had a great tool although no in-house experience on how to use it.
 Not for the first time I got the books together and began to learn.

-In my previous role leading their Analyst Team I’d already worked with the end users and gathered their requirements and I was fortunate to have a green field with QlikView.
+In my previous role leading their Analyst Team, I’d already worked with the end users and gathered their requirements and I was fortunate to have a green field with QlikView.
 Server sizing, installation, development and production were built up from scratch.

 Now my focus is on Qlik development (QlikView and Qlik Sense) as a consultant and I’m enjoying working with new organizations and helping them get the most out of the Qlik analytics platform.